This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 When to plant winter vegetables

 Most of the vegetables in my winter greenhouse are planted mid-summer to mid-autumn.
 Ideally, the crop should be almost mature or ready to pick just as the weather turns cold and the day-length drops below ten hours a day.
-That is the point when most plant growth slows dramatically.
+This is the point when most plant growth slows dramatically.
 In my northern climate, that date is in early November and the mature or almost-mature vegetables remain in the greenhouse until we are ready to harvest.

 To figure out the right planting date, you need to look at the days to maturity for the individual crop or variety.
 This information is listed on the seed packet or in the seed catalog.
 My Napoli carrot crop, for example, takes about 58 days to go from seed to harvest.
 So, ideally I would count backwards 58 days from my first expected frost date and plant.
 However, as the day length shrinks in autumn, plant growth slows, so I always add on an additional 7-10 days when planting crops for late fall and winter harvesting.
 That means that I end up sowing Napoli carrots for winter in mid-summer.